 Normally, attribute changes made to an alias changes the alias' original note.
 But, be aware that some attributes are 'intrinsic', meaning the original note may hold a different value for the attribute than that in any of its alias(es).
 With such attributes it may be necessary to use the 'original' designator to ensure the original note's value rather than the value of alias inside the agent is altered.

-The 'Link type honouring operators' designator is also useful as it can be used in both the agent query and agent action to use a value stored in an attribute of agent.
+The 'agent' designator is also useful as it can be used in both the agent query and agent action to use a value stored in an attribute of agent.
 The allows either/both the query or action to be altered simply by editing attribute(s) in the agent itself.
 A useful manner of doing this is to make those attributes 'Displayed Attributes' in the agent.

 Agents may have regularity of their update cycle varied, including the ability to turn an agent off entirely.
 In the latter case, this means that when turned off the agent retains whatever children (aliases) it had at the last update cycle before it was turned off.
 The agent's action is not run when an agent is switched off.